 I use about a cup of my homemade mayo as the base, although you can also find some good store-bought mayos these days too (like this one).
-I add some chipotle chili powder, garlic powder, lime juice, paprika, salt, and pepper.
+The sour cream is optional but adds creaminess and tones down the heat.
+If you don’t eat dairy, just use more mayo instead.
+I add some chipotle chili powder, garlic powder, lime juice and zest, chives, salt, and pepper.
 Give it a good stir and it’s done!

 This mayo is a great substitute for regular mayo in almost any recipe.
 Try it in fish tacos or dipping sauce for homemade fish sticks, french fries, chicken salad or egg salad, or just a veggie dipping sauce.

 Is Chipotle Powder the Same as Chili Powder?

 Nope!
 Chili powder is made out of dried ground peppers mixed with other seasonings like cumin, garlic, and oregano.

 Chipotle powder (this stuff) is just ground peppers.
 Chipotles are jalapeños that are allowed to ripen until they’re nice and red.
 Then they’re smoked and dried.
 At that point they’re either canned, ground into powder, or left whole.

 Chipotle powder is smoky and a bit spicy.
 If you’re not a fan of heat, you can sub mild smoked paprika for the chipotle powder.

 I mentioned that we’re a big fan of southwest flavors around here, right?
 We like them so much that I’ve come up with my own recipes for a lot of southwest spices and condiments.
 Give them a try… you might find that you like making your ingredients from scratch too!